 From where I come from, Halloween is not that big of a tradition.
 It is just something that I watched in Hollywood movies or British TV series.
-But when I moved to Aberdeen last year, I got to experience the true spirit of Halloween (pun intended).
+But when I moved to Aberdeen, I got to experience the true spirit of Halloween (pun intended).

 Halloween falls on a weekday this year, but in Aberdeen, your spooky adventure is probably just a drive away.
 Here’s a list of eerie locations around Aberdeen city and shire that you can visit: